RadArcadeKid/GameDev_shmup/shmup/Process/README.md

 * Ironed out some bugs and weird boundary issues I had with collision

-## Notes:
+### Notes on the final build:

 Man, I really wish I had more time on this thing.
 It turned into way-more of a bullet-hell than I was expecting!
+Regradless, I feel like this absolutely put *much* more of an emphasis on survival and quick-thinking dodging + strategy than I was expecting
 Also - there's so many other little small mechanics I wanted to add that I simply just did not have time for...I really wanted to expand on this with multiple levels/songs, weird powerups, and more interesting ways to have the enemies interact.
 The final product is nice, but it's not where I wanted it to be and it bums me out!
-I had an idea where the player could replenish health with a vending machine, obtain "earplugs" to pause the music, and even clear projectiles.
+I had an idea where the player could replenish health with a vending machine, obtain "earplugs" to pause the music or that would clear all projectiles.

 ---